 USC Upstate inspires its students to grow intellectually, culturally, socially and emotionally.
 Students are also challenged to think critically and to prepare themselves for the professional challenges that lie ahead.
 As a first-year student, we don't expect you to have all of the answers.
-That's why we have an extensive network of academic support services to help guide the way, including our innovative Center for Student Success, Opportunity Network, the Writing Lab and Career Center.
+That's why we have an extensive network of academic support services to help guide the way, including our innovative Student Success Center, Opportunity Network, the Writing Lab and Career Center.